 The Regnart Creek Trail is one of the trail segments that would make up “The Loop”.
 It will provide an off-street bicycle and pedestrian facility that runs parallel to the existing Regnart Creek and provide a connection between Torre Ave/Pacifica Drive and the existing Creekside Trail at E. Estates Drive.
-The Regnart Creek Trail has been recognized as a vital connector of the neighborhood to local destinations in the vicinity of the creek, including the Cupertino Library and Civic Center, Wilson Park, and Creekside Park.
-Importantly, the Regnart Creek Trail will also serve as a critical link for school children in their route to school and to access the above destinations.
+Identified as a Tier 1 priority project in the 2018 Pedestrian Transportation Plan and a Tier 2 project in the 2016 Bicycle Transportation Plan, the Regnart Creek Trail has been recognized as a vital connector of the neighborhood to local destinations in the vicinity of the creek, including the Cupertino Library and Civic Center, Wilson Park, and Creekside Park.
+The Regnart Creek Trail will also serve as a link for school children in their route to school and to access the above destinations.

 The design process will include rigorous outreach to residents living along the Regnart Creek Trail alignment to ensure that design elements which address resident concerns regarding safety and privacy are incorporated into the final trail design.

 To kick-off the design outreach process, City staff conducted a neighborhood meeting on the evening of Thursday, December 20, 2018 to listen to concerns about the project and to receive feedback from residents that will help guide the process moving forward.
 City staff captured the comments heard during the meeting and has provided responses.